lumeland/lume.land/plugins/jsx.md

 );
 ```

-Note that this page uses the `layouts/main.vto` layout to wrap the content (you
+Note that this page uses the `layouts/main.vto` Vento layout to wrap the content (you
 can mix different template languages like Nunjucks and JSX)

 ## Creating layouts